Ms. Becca Hopkins (Voice & Children's Dept.)

 No stranger to the stage, Becca grew-up performing with the Paramount Art Center’s Backstage Players, and was awarded BTAS Best Actress in 2003 for her role as Audrey in Little Shop of Horrors.
 Her experiences stretch from the stage to in front of the camera- as a former cast member and featured musician on the sketch comedy show ‘Get Real TV’ broadcast by Warner Brothers’ Network- to behind the sound desk, where she received a KTCF nomination for her sound design of Attempts on Her Life and held a summer stock position as Assistant Sound Designer for Heritage Repertory Theatre.
 Her production experience fostered a fascination with the electronic side of music, which can now be heard in her own material.
 She currently fronts the local trip-hop trio - Decomposing in Paris.

 Having always loved connecting with her community through music, as a second generation Kindermusik teacher, Becca enjoys sharing her passion with today’s children - providing them with so much more than just a rich musical foundation.
 She is proof that ‘a good beginning never ends’.
-As a singing tutor, Becca enjoys specializing in a student’s personal needs (in any style)- helping to dispel the myth that if you can sing classically, you can sing anything.
+As a singing tutor with 10+ years experience, Becca enjoys specializing in a student’s personal needs (in any style)- helping to dispel the myth that if you can sing classically, you can sing anything.
 Essential to her teaching is an observation of fundamental technique and genre appropriate stylings – which vary greatly from classical to theatre to pop (including all styles from country twang to a soft rock lilt and metal roar)!

 Becca's students will learn...